Eskimon/draw-on-stream-telestrator/README.md

 - Please note that I wrote this code in a small timespan to solve a problem I had at a particular moment.
 Sorry for the lack of clean code XD.
 - The `painter.py` script can be standalone
 - If you want a very transparent painter canvas, it might be difficult to see the buttons.
-Therefore, you can start the `commander.py` tool.
-It will send the commands to the `painter` through a socket.
-Altough I don't really maintain that anymore (as no one uses it really) so bug will occures...
+Therefore, it is possible to separate the command panel into another window, which will remain opaque.
+This option takes effect at next start.
 - Any PR is welcomed.

 # Wanna thank me?